 Strategies such as pseudonymization may not be sufficient to protect your sensitive data.
 And technological advances are making it easier to de-anonymize data that had previously been thought to be bulletproof.
 For that reason, many vendors now offer customizable functionalities.
 These enable customers to anonymize live data and do analytics on both personal and business-proprietary analytical data.
 Data undergoes multiple deidentification steps to become completely anonymized and ready for analytics.

-How does the cloud data science platform Repods secure analytical data?
+How does the cloud data science studio by Record Evolution secure analytical data?
 Find out more in our security policy.
-For any questions related to cloud data security challenges and the protection of your analytical data in Repods, contact a member of our expert team.
+For any questions related to cloud data security challenges and the protection of your analytical data in the cloud platform, contact our expert team.